-In addition to exercise, a balanced diet including a variety of fruits and vegetables eaten in moderation is equally as important.
-Some healthy foods and their fitness value are beets for boosting stamina, honey for increased endurance, proteins from almonds and other food sources to prevent muscle fatigue, sources of calcium and vitamin D for bone health, green tea (EGCG) to speed up metabolism, lentils for iron and hot peppers to burn off extra calories.
+In addition to exercise, a balanced diet, including a variety of fruits and vegetables eaten in moderation is equally as important.
+Some healthy foods and their fitness value are beets for boosting stamina, honey for increased endurance, proteins from almonds and other food sources to prevent muscle fatigue, causes of calcium and vitamin D for bone health, green tea (EGCG) to speed up metabolism, lentils for iron and hot peppers to burn off extra calories.

 Cruciferous is a class of super vegetables like spinach, asparagus, broccoli, celery, brussels sprouts, cabbage, cucumbers, and cauliflower have incredible nutritional value, energy-boosting, and disease-fighting properties.
 Other items on the fitness list are ginger and turmeric to improve brain function and prevent inflammation, oatmeal to build muscles and lemons for detoxification and weight loss.